 Be sure to give attention to what is truly important rather than just the immediate or urgent

-moved on (Mt 16:23).
+(Mt 16:23).
 While there is a place for spiritual warfare, ‘putting on’ Jesus should be the focus – bringing Him into the situation so it is too uncomfortable for the devil to stay (Rom 13:14 Gal 3:27).